tauri-apps/win7-notifications/README.md

 Send Windows 10 styled notifications on Windows 7.

 #### Note:
-This crate requires a win32 event loop to be running on the thread, otherwise the notification will close immediately, check [examples/single.rs](examples/single.rs) which uses [tao](https://github.com/tauri-apps/tao) or you can use [winit](https://github.com/rust-windowing/winit) or just roll your own win32 event loop.
+This crate requires a win32 event loop to be running on the thread, otherwise the notification will close immediately, check [examples/single.rs](examples/single.rs) which uses [winit](https://github.com/rust-windowing/winit) or just roll your own win32 event loop.

 ### TODO: